 Changes in water quality and related parameters, including dissolved oxygen, chlorophyll-a, water clarity, nitrogen, phosphorus, and total suspended solids, across the CBP long-term tidal water-quality monitoring network.
 These estimates show long-term (up to 35-year) and shorter-term (most recent 10-year) changes by adjusting for seasonal cycles and variability in river flow or salinity.

-Enhanced analysis
+Enhanced analysis NEED TO UPDATE: STAR

 The projects conducted leading up to the Bay TMDL’s midpoint assessment to explain trends in the Bay and its watershed laid the groundwork for additional analyses that can enhance our understanding of factors affecting water quality and ecosystem responses to management actions.
 New and continued work in these areas will allow us to better track, assess and model change due to management efforts in the tidal waters and the watershed, and to better understand how these systems are connected.